ndaadhi18/medical-appointment-scheduling-agent/README.md

 ### AI Agents

 1.  **Greeting Agent** (`src/agents/greeting_agent.py`)
-   - Collects patient information (name, DOB, contact info)
+    -   Collects patient demographic information (full name, DOB, contact info).
-   - Validates data format and completeness
-   - Determines preferred doctor and location
+    -   Extracts preferred doctor and location from user input.
+    -   Validates data format and completeness.

 2.  **Lookup Agent** (`src/agents/lookup_agent.py`)
-   - Searches patient database for existing records
+    -   Searches patient database (`data/patients.csv`) for existing records based on name and DOB.
-   - Determines patient type (new/returning)
+    -   Determines patient type (new/returning).
-   - Pre-fills known information for returning patients
+    -   Pre-fills known information (phone, email, preferred doctor, location) for returning patients from their record.

 3.  **Scheduler Agent** (`src/agents/scheduler_agent.py`)
-   - Checks doctor availability based on preferences
+    -   Determines appointment duration (30/60 minutes) based on patient type.
-   - Applies business logic (30/60 minute durations)
-   - Presents available time slots to patients
+    -   Generates and provides a unique Calendly scheduling link for the patient to book their appointment.
+    -   **Processes booking confirmation**: Waits for user confirmation (e.g., "done", "booked") after the link is provided.
+Upon confirmation, it attempts to retrieve the booked appointment details from Calendly.

 4.  **Insurance Agent** (`src/agents/insurance_agent.py`)
-   - Collects insurance carrier, member ID, and group number
+    -   Collects insurance carrier, member ID, and group number using structured input.
-   - Validates insurance information format
+    -   Validates insurance information format.
-   - Handles various insurance provider formats

 5.  **Confirmation Agent** (`src/agents/confirmation_agent.py`)
-   - Generates appointment confirmation summary
+    -   Generates a comprehensive appointment confirmation summary.
-   - Exports booking data to Excel for admin review
+    -   Exports booking data to `data/appointment_confirmations.xlsx` for administrative review.
-   - Simulates email and SMS confirmations
+    -   Simulates sending email and SMS confirmations.

 6.  **Form Agent** (`src/agents/form_agent.py`)
-   - Sends intake forms to new patients
+    -   Sends the New Patient Intake Form (PDF) via email to new patients.
-   - Tracks form distribution and completion
+    -   Tracks form distribution and completion status.
-   - Provides instructions for returning patients
+    -   Provides instructions for returning patients (no new forms needed).

 7.  **Reminder Agent** (`src/agents/reminder_agent.py`)
-   - Schedules 3-tier reminder system
+    -   Schedules a 3-tier reminder system for the appointment.
+    -   **Note**: Reminders are currently simulated to be sent immediately for demonstration purposes.
+In a production environment, these would be handled by a background scheduler.
-   - Tracks form completion and appointment confirmation
+    -   Tracks form completion and appointment confirmation status.
-   - Handles cancellation reason collection
+    -   Handles cancellation reason collection.

 ## 📊 Data Sources

 ### Patient Database (`data/patients.csv`)
-- 50 synthetic patient records
+-   Synthetic patient records including: `patient_id`, `first_name`, `last_name`, `date_of_birth`, `phone_number`, `email`, `preferred_doctor`, `location`, and `last_visit_date`.
-- Complete contact and insurance information
-- Patient type classification (new/returning)
+-   Used for patient type classification (new/returning) and pre-filling information.
-- Medical history and preferences

 ### Doctor Schedule (`data/doctor_schedule.csv`)
-- 3 doctors across 3 locations
-- Daily availability with time slots
-- Booking capacity and current reservations
+-   Contains doctor availability, locations, and time slots.
+-   **Note**: Currently, the `Scheduler Agent` primarily uses Calendly for booking and does not directly utilize this file for real-time availability checks.
+This file serves as a reference for doctor and location options.

 ### Forms (`forms/`)
-- New Patient Intake Form (PDF)
-- Automatically distributed after confirmation
+-   `New Patient Intake Form.pdf`: Automatically distributed to new patients after confirmation.

 ## 🛠️ Technical Stack